kminjin/IntermediateProgramming-FinalProject/README.md

 - [x] Information stored in the database is viewed or interacted with in some way

 ### Additional Components (at least 6 required)
-- [x] Use of a new module
+- [x] Use of a new module URLOPEN
-- [x] Use of a second new module
+- [x] Use of a second new module RE
-- [] Object definitions using inheritance (indicate if this counts for 2 or 3 of the six requirements in a parenthetical)
-- [] A many-to-many relationship in your database structure
-- [] At least one form in your Flask application
 - [x] Templating in your Flask application
-- [] Inclusion of JavaScript files in the application
 - [x] Links in the views of Flask application page/s
-- [] Relevant use of `itertools` and/or `collections`
-- [x] Sourcing of data using web scraping
+- [x] Sourcing of data using web scraping WIKIPEDIA
-- [ ] Sourcing of data using web REST API requests
-- [x] Sourcing of data using user input and/or a downloaded .csv or .json dataset
+- [x] Sourcing of data using user input and/or a downloaded .csv or .json dataset CSV
 - [x] Caching of data you continually retrieve from the internet in some way

 ### Submission
-- [ ] I included a link to my GitHub repository with the correct permissions on Canvas!
+- [x] I included a link to my GitHub repository with the correct permissions on Canvas!
 (Did you though?
 Did you actually?
 Are you sure you didn't forget?)
-- [ ] I included a summary of my project and how I thought it went **in my Canvas submission**!
+- [x] I included a summary of my project and how I thought it went **in my Canvas submission**!